Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 The values are:

 - `key_id_hex`: Unique ID for the encryption.
 Base16 in Little Endian.
-This one should be used with `mp4split`.
+Used by PlayReady and Widevine.
 - `content_key_hex`: 128bit encryption key in base16 in Little Endian.
-This one should be used with `mp4split`.
+Used by Fairplay, PlayReady, and Widevine.
 - `iv_hex`: The encryption key.
+Used by Fairplay.
-- `playready_pssh_data`: Base 64 encoded pssh box containing the Playready header.
+- `playready_pssh_data`: Base 64 encoded pssh box containing the PlayReady header.
-- `playready_system_id`: The DASH protection system-specific identifier for Playready.
+- `playready_system_id`: The DASH protection system-specific identifier for PlayReady.
 - `widevine_drm_specific_data`: Base 64 encoded pssh box containing the content id.
 - `widevine_system_id`: The DASH protection system-specific identifier for Widevine.
 - `fairplay_system_id`: The DASH protection system-specific identifier for Fairplay.